Skip to content

 Things not to Do:

-• Do not visit the museum without first checking the official website for the most up-to-date information on opening hours and other measures.
+• Do not visit the museum without checking the official website for the most up-to-date information on opening hours and other measures.

 • Don’t take the tram to the museum; you’ll have to take another mode of transportation, which seems like a waste of time.